Westfield High School (Westfield, Indiana): The Pride of Westfield

 Westfield High Schools marching band, "The Pride of Westfield" competes in both Summer and Winter Marching band seasons.

+In the fall of 2023, The Pride of Westfield made ISSMA Open Class A State Finals with their show "Uncharted".
+They got 10th place.
+This is a first time The Pride of Westfield was in Open Class A.

+In 2023 the Winter Winds program won the programs 1st WGI Winds Open Class World Championship.

+The program also won their 3rd consecutive IPA Winds Scholastic Open State Championship with their show "Falling Through Forever".

-In the Fall of 2022 The Pride of Westfield won their 2nd consecutive Scholastic A Marching Band State Championship with their show "The Dark Horse".
+In the fall of 2022, The Pride of Westfield won their 2nd consecutive Scholastic A Marching Band State Championship with their show "The Dark Horse".